waitinfuture/emapreduce/intl.en-US/Cluster types/Hadoop cluster/Knox.md

 # Knox

-The following section provides an overview of how to use Knox in a E-MapReduce cluster.
+This topic describes how to use Knox in EMR.

-## Background

-E-MapReduce supports [Apache Knox](https://knox.apache.org/).
-If you select a Knox-supported image to create a cluster, you can access the Web UI from the public network to use services such as YARN, HDFS, and SparkHistory.
+An EMR cluster is created, and Knox is selected from the optional services during the cluster creation.
+For more information, see [Create a cluster](/intl.en-US/Cluster Management/Configure clusters/Create a cluster.md).

 ## Preparations

+-   Configure security group access

--   Enable Knox access using a public IP address
+    1. Obtain the public IP address of your on-premises machine.

-    1. The service port of Knox on E-MapReduce is 8443.
-In the cluster details, find the ECS security group in which the cluster is located.
-    2. Change the corresponding security group in the ECS console and add a rule in **Internet inbound** to enable port 8443.
+        For security purposes, we recommend that you only allow access from the current public IP address when you configure a security group policy.
+To obtain your current public IP address, visit [ip.taobao.com](http://ip.taobao.com/).
+You can view your public IP address in the lower-left corner.

+    2. Enable port 8443:
+        1. In the **Network Info** section of the **Cluster Overview** page, take note of the network type of the cluster and click the ID of the security group.
+        2. Click **Add Security Group Rule**.
+        3. Set **Port Range** to **8443/8443**.
+        4. Set **Authorization Object** to the public IP address obtained in [Step a](#step_01).
+        5. Click **OK**.
     **Note:**

-    -   For security reasons, the authorization object must be your limited IP address range.
-0.0.0.0/0 is forbidden.
-    -   After port 8443 of the security group is enabled, all nodes \(including non-E-MapReduce ECS nodes\) in the security group enable port 8443 at the ingress of the public network.
+    -   To prevent attacks from external users, you are not allowed to set **Authorization Object** to **0.0.0.0/0**.
+    -   If no public IP address is assigned to the cluster during cluster creation, you can add a public IP address to the cluster in the ECS console.
+After the IP address is added, go back to the EMR console.
+In the left-side navigation pane of the Cluster Overview page, click **Instances**.
+In the upper-right corner of the Instances page, click **Update Instance Info** to immediately synchronize instance information.
+    -   After the public IP address is assigned, you must [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to bind the domain name with the public IP address.
--   Set a Knox user
+-   Set a Knox account

-    Accessing Knox requires a username and password for authentication.
+    When you access Knox, you must enter your username and password.
 The authentication is based on LDAP.
-You can use your own LDAP service or the LDAP service of Apache Directory Server in the cluster.
+You can use the LDAP service of Apache Directory Server in the cluster or your own LDAP service.

-    -   Use the LDAP service in the cluster
+    -   Use the LDAP service of Apache Directory Server in the cluster

-        Method one\(recommended\):
+        Method 1 \(recommended\):

-        Add a Knox account in the [User Management](/intl.en-US/Cluster Management/Cluster planning/Manage users.md) page.
+        Add a Knox account on the Users page.
+For more information, see [Manage users](/intl.en-US/Cluster Management/Cluster planning/Manage users.md).

-        Method two:
+        Method 2:

-        1. Log on to the cluster through SSH.
-For more information, see [Connect to clusters using SSH](/intl.en-US/Cluster Management/Configure clusters/Log on to a cluster by using SSH.md).
+        1. Log on to the cluster in SSH mode.
+For more information, see [Connect to the master node of an EMR cluster in SSH mode](/intl.en-US/Cluster Management/Configure clusters/Connect to a cluster/Connect to the master node of an EMR cluster in SSH mode.md).
-        2. Prepare your user data.
-Here,Tom is used as the user name.
-In the file, replace all emr-guest with Tom and cn:EMR GUEST with cn:Tom, and set userPassword to your password.
+        2. Prepare your username, such as Tom.

+            Run the following commands to open the users.ldif file:

             ```
             su knox